 Matthias Buck, Head of European Energy Policy at Agora Energiewende, and Andreas Graf, Poject Manager at Agora Energiewende, presented the key findings from the report.

-The 1.5-hour online event was held in English and includes a Q&A session.
+The 1.5-hour online event was held in English and included a Q&A session.

 The presentation can be found in the download section below.